top of page

 We have briefly looked at the function or service of apostles and prophets.
 Now let’s consider the function or service of an evangelist.

-Webster says that an evangelist is, among other things, an itinerant or special preacher; a revivalist; a person marked by evangelical enthusiasm for or support of any cause.
+An evangelist is, among other things, an itinerant or special preacher; a revivalist; a person marked by evangelical enthusiasm for or support of any cause.

 In recent times the Church seems to have defined an evangelist as one who travels and preaches the Gospel of Salvation.
 Their primary ministry has not been to the Church but to the lost.
 However, this is not in line with Ephesians 4:11-13, which clearly states the evangelistic ministry is primarily for and to the Church.